MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 ---
 title: Application identity and access management
-description: Learn about considerations and recommendations that application owners and developers can use to design the identity and access management for cloud-native applications.
+description: Learn about recommendations that application owners and developers can use to design the identity and access management for cloud-native applications.
 author: soderholmd
 ms.author: dsoderholm
 ms.topic: conceptual
-ms.date: 02/21/2024
+ms.date: 02/26/2024
 ---

 # Application identity and access management